erszcz/euc-2014/README.md

 ## Troubleshooting

-Vagrant might sometimes give you a "Connection timeout" error when trying to bring a machine up or ssh to it:
+Vagrant might sometimes give you a "Connection timeout" error when trying to bring a machine up or ssh to it.
+This is an issue with DHCP and/or VirtualBox DHCP server:

     $ vagrant up tsung-1
     Bringing machine 'tsung-1' up with 'virtualbox' provider...